CT & Xray

 Computed Tomography, combines X-ray technology and computers, allowing physicians the ability to view “slices” of internal anatomy without the need for surgery.

-Your doctor may recommend a Computed Tomography (CT or “CAT” scan) scan at Woodburn Diagnostic Imaging, or Silverton Hospital.
+Your doctor may recommend a Computed Tomography (CT or “CAT” scan) scan at Woodburn Diagnostic Imaging, or Legacy Silverton Medical Center.
 The following information will help prepare you for your examination and put your mind at ease.